ionic-team/capacitor-plugins/status-bar/README.md

 help.

-The status bar visibility defaults to visible and the style defaults to `StatusBarStyle.Light`.
+The status bar visibility defaults to visible and the style defaults to `StatusBarStyle.Default`.
 You can change these defaults by adding `UIStatusBarHidden` and/or `UIStatusBarStyle` in `Info.plist`.

 `setBackgroundColor` and `setOverlaysWebView` are currently not supported on